SNOMED-Documents/snomed-editorial-guide/congenital.md

   *     * For example, use[ 399898009 |Misalignment (morphologic abnormality)|](http://snomed.info/id/399898009) not[ 102283003 |Congenital misalignment (morphologic abnormality)|](http://snomed.info/id/102283003)

+According to the American Medical Association, the periods of life in the  _postnatal period_ include all periods after birth including the neonatal or immediate postpartum period.
+It may be challenging to differentiate a congenital disorder from a neonatal disorder.
+A condition may be present at birth, i.e. congenital; however, clinical manifestations may take longer to appear, i.e. during the neonatal period (e.g. [14333004 |Alloimmune neonatal neutropenia (disorder)|](http://snomed.info/id/14333004)).

 When modeling a congenital neoplasm disorder, the attribute-value relationship of _Pathological process (attribute) = Pathological development process (qualifier value)_ is not used.

 ## Congenital versus acquired